What is Continuous Vetting?

 Trusted Workforce 2.0

-Trusted Workforce 2.0, the whole-of-government approach to reform the personnel security process and establish a single vetting system for the U.S. Government, began implementation in 2018 following extensive planning and interagency coordination.
+Trusted Workforce 2.0, the whole-of-government approach to reform the personnel vetting process and establish a single vetting system for the U.S. Government, began implementation in 2018 following extensive planning and interagency coordination.

 The National Background Investigation Services (NBIS) is the backbone of TW 2.0, serving as the secure IT system that will coordinate and connect the systems, interfaces and databases that support continuous vetting.